perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 **Process 3 (ChatGPT)**
 1. Client sends a request to the AS for a TGT (encrypted with user's password and shared secret key)
 2. AS authenticates the client by decrypting the TGT request and checks the user credentials.
-If user is authenticated, AS issues TGT to
+If user is authenticated, AS issues TGT to the client
+3. Client forwards TGT to the TGS to request for a service ticket
+4. TGS authenticates the user by decrypting the TGT and verifying that the user is authorised to access the requested application service
+5. If user is authorised, TGS issues service ticket to client
+6. Client forwards service ticket to the desired application resource
+7. Application server authenticates user by decrypting the service ticket and verifying that the suer is authorised to access the application service
+8. If user is authorised, application server grants access to the user
+9. TGT and service ticket have an expiration time after which they cannot be used to access the application server

 ### NTLM